benber86/curve-blog/content/posts/gho-users/index.md

   </div>
 </div>

-**About half of all GHO borrowers are entirely new users** while the other half had previously used AAVE either via v2 or v3.
+As can be seen above, **about half of all GHO borrowers are entirely new users**, while the other half had previously used Aave either via v2 or v3.
 This means that GHO is better at attracting new users than other stablecoins like LUSD, crvUSD or PYUSD.
-Established stablecoins like USDT or USDC have a much higher rate of new users onboarded, but this merely reflects the fact that they were available on AAVE at a time when there were much fewer assets to choose from.
+Established stablecoins like USDT or USDC have a much higher rate of new users onboarded, but this merely reflects the fact that they were available on Aave at a time when there were much fewer assets to choose from.
-The chart below compares the distribution of users' first actions against some of the other most commonly borrowed assets on AAVE:
+To expand further, the chart below compares the distribution of users' first actions against some of the other most commonly borrowed assets on Aave: